PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 Or can have an analog 8 bit audio.
 For 8 bit (1 byte) there are 256 different tones of buzzer which are encoded from 0-255 and a tune can be made from a sequence of tones for specified durations.

+# Negative Numbers
+So far we have only considered positive numbers.

 # Floating Point Numbers

 As we have seen earlier, the computer operates usign a series of binary switches known as bits and 8 of these are grouped together to make a byte.
 The computer hardware itself can be digital "on" (1) or "off" (0) or analog, in the case of 8 bit analog 0-255 or 0X00-0XFF or 0B00000000-0B11111111.
 In either case, these are a number of quantised descrete values.